Elasticsearch vs. MongoDB: 2023 Comparison

 1. Logging and analytics:

 Elasticsearch is well-suited to log and analyze data in real time.
-It can easily process large amounts of data quickly, making it a popular choice for applications such as website analysis and tracking customer behaviour.
+It can easily process large amounts of data quickly, making it a popular choice for applications such as website analysis log analytics and tracking customer behaviour.
 Its powerful search capabilities and aggregates allow it to efficiently analyze large datasets.

 2. Text search: